-RESPEC is also experienced with the mapping and scanning of both accessible and inaccessible underground void areas, including historical abandoned mines.
+RESPEC is also experienced with the mapping and scanning both accessible and inaccessible underground void areas, including historical abandoned mines.
 Remote scanning equipment is typically deployed down a drillhole into void areas to collect 3D point clouds data and map out void areas.
-This deployment method allows all field personnel to remain safely on the surface while essential data are collected.
+This deployment method allows all field personnel to remain safely on the surface while collecting essential data.
 The 3D scan data are tied to the site's coordinate system, allowing for accurate mapping of the void areas.
-Once the voids are scanned and mapped, the data can be used for a detailed geotechnical and stability analysis, development of reclamation alternatives, and determination of the optimal reclamation methods, among other applications.
+Once the voids are scanned and mapped, the data can be used for a detailed geotechnical and stability analysis, development of reclamation alternatives, and determining the optimal reclamation methods, among other applications.